Lilzj/FireWatch-game/README.md

 # FireWatch-game
-An online gaming platform for game lovers
+A simple Bootstrap online gaming template for game lovers